JetBrains-Research/fishbone/README.md

 To run analysis use the following part:
-![alt text](src/main/resources/service_ui_1.png "Run analysis UI") You should specify predicates files, database file and experiment type.
+![alt text](src/main/resources/service_ui_1.png "Run analysis UI") Predicates files, database file and experiment type must be specified to run Fishbone algorithm.
+Checkboxes on the right side could be also used to run alternative algorithms.

 To load results use the following part:
- ![alt text](src/main/resources/service_ui_2.png "Load results UI") You can select local result files for different algorithms.
+ ![alt text](src/main/resources/service_ui_2.png "Load results UI") Local result files for different algorithms could be selected to visualize.